back

 Some reasons why employers find this necessary to do include:

-• Some employment might require a security clearance or contain sensitive data.
-A check might be performed for security purposes so that the employer can be sure you are trustworthy.
+• A consumer report might be performed for security purposes so that the employer can be sure you are trustworthy.

 • Small businesses may want to ensure that you are reliable in handling your own finances.